groupserver/buildout/docs/groupserver-install.rst

   $ ./gs_install_ubuntu.sh

 You will be prompted for your password.
-This is required to check that your Ubuntu system has met all the `requirements`_.
+This is required to check that your Ubuntu system has met all the dependencies_.
 Next the installer ensures that the `set up`_ is correct.

 The rest of the installation process should be completely